 I decided to go ahead despite my resistance.
 Leaning into the discomfort will make my therapists proud.
 What’s the worst that could happen?
 Perhaps not the best attitude to hold while approaching change, but whatever.
 After all, beyond making me feel foolish, how hard could it be?

 As it turns out, saying, “I love you” to myself is difficult indeed.

 The procedure is this: I face the mirror, look myself in the eye (you can’t look at yourself in both of your eyes), and say the words.
 I love you.
 I feel ridiculous and very much the liar.

 The mirror makes it particularly hard.
 It occurred to me as I stood there, absorbing my uncomfortable response, that notwithstanding the work I’ve done in recovery, I still don’t look at myself very much.
 I don’t like what I see.
 I glance, but only long enough to check for facial imperfections and added fat.
 That’s still what mirrors are to me; a verification system for my neuroses.
 Mirrors exist to point out all the ways I’m wrong.
 I rarely look at myself in a kind, supportive, and loving way.

 Doing it felt utterly wrong.

-How awful that so many of us don’t love ourselves?
+How awful is it that so many of us don’t love ourselves?
 Or even like.
 We don’t give ourselves props and we don’t prop ourselves up.
 The lucky among us feel warmly tolerant.
 Affection for the self in the developed world has become a rare trait.
 That’s not good enough.

 Why isn’t the art of loving ourselves taught along the way?
-Why isn’t there a “Like Yourself” unit every year at school or children’s club merit badge on developing a good view of oneself?
+Why isn’t there a “Like Yourself” unit every year at school or a children’s club merit badge on developing a good view of oneself?